Attachment Parenting For Babies – Cuddle, Have Fun And Keep It Simple!

-William Sears was the paediatrician who is known for recommending attachment parenting for babies and kids in general, but this kind of parenting has been around for ever!
+William Sears was the pediatrician who is known for recommending attachment parenting for babies and kids in general, but this kind of parenting has been around for ever!
 Often referred to as Natural or Instinctive Parenting, most indigenous cultures raise their babies this way.

 So what is attachment parenting?
 And what does it mean when it comes to caring for a baby?